 Did you know you can earn miles, points, or cash back by paying your income taxes with a rewards credit card?

-With this year’s IRS filing deadline coming up (April 18, 2018), folks who owe taxes might consider a strategy to earn rewards for a payment you’re already planning.
+Folks who owe taxes might consider a strategy to earn rewards for a payment you’re already planning.
 Million Mile Secrets readers Cindy and Rick say they ALWAYS pay their taxes with a credit card.

 Using a credit card to pay taxes doesn’t make sense for everyone.
 But if you have certain cards or card combinations, you can actually profit from your tax payments.